MetOffice/CSET/docs/source/getting-started/visualise-recipe.rst

 each operator is doing.
 The ellipses represent the operators, and the arrows between them show where they pass their output to the next operators.

-The first operator in the recipe is ``read.read_cubes``, however it takes a constraint on a STASH code, which is itself created by another operator, ``constraints.generate_stash_constraint``.
+The first operator in the recipe is ``read.read_cubes``, which loads the data cubes from a file into a CubeList, which it passes onto the next step.

 This operators-running-operators behaviour is further used in the next step, where the read CubeList is filtered down to a single air temperature cube.
-There are two constraints used here, the STASH code, and the cell methods.
+There are two constraints used here, the variable's STASH code, and the cell methods.
 These are combined into a single constraint by the ``constraints.combine_constraints`` operator before being used by the ``filters.filter_cubes`` operator.

-Afterwards the cube has its time dimension removed by the mean method applied by the ``collapse.collapse`` operator, so it becomes two-dimensional.
-Then it passes to the ``plot.spatial_contour_plot`` and ``write.write_cube_to_nc`` operators to be plotted and saved.
+Afterwards the cube passes to the ``plot.spatial_contour_plot`` and ``write.write_cube_to_nc`` operators to be plotted and saved.

 You now know how to visualise a recipe, and a little about the operators it is made up of.
-In the next tutorial you will learn to make your own.
+In the next tutorial you will learn to make your own recipe.

+.. _download this example recipe file: https://gist.githubusercontent.com/jfrost-mo/6e539d5be20bfa28342bf4ff82f24dea/raw/air_temperature_spatial_plot.yaml